apache/maven/maven-core-it/README.txt

 it0092: Test that legacy repositories with legacy snapshots download correctly.

-it0093: A test that ensures that an exception is thrown when two artifacts with the same id are present in the reactor.
+it0093: A test that ensures that an exception is thrown when two artifacts
+        with the same id are present in the reactor.

+it0094: Test classloading issues with mojos after 2.0 (MNG-1898).

 -------------------------------------------------------------------------------

 - generated sources